besasam/chroma-sort/README.md

 The outer colors are chosen randomly.
 If they are too similar, simply click the buttons again to get a new level - don't worry, you won't lose your points until you reload the page.

 ## Development
-Planned updates/features can be found on [Trello](https://trello.com/b/XQebN9kt/chroma-sort).
-You are welcome to open an issue to make a suggestion, or even work on the code yourself and start a pull request!
+Planned fixes and features can be found in the issue tracker.
+You are welcome to add your own suggestions, or even work on the code yourself and start a pull request!
 100% of pull requests for this project so far have been accepted ( ͡° ͜ʖ ͡°)

 ---